ezClocker

 • Vacation

-• Sick leave (including who the employee should notify and acceptable methods).
+• Sick leave (also include who your staff should notify and acceptable methods).

 • Military leave